-Since I published my first projects on GitHub I really enjoyed viewing the traffic on my repositories.
-It is really interesting to see how many people visit or clone my repositories.
+Since I published my first projects on GitHub I've enjoyed viewing the traffic on my repositories.
+It is exciting to see how many people visit or clone my repositories.

-The process is very easy and documented in the npm docs.
+The process is straightforward and documented in the npm docs.

 - chalk: Terminal string styling done right